Capricorn1/ipv6-router-scripts/opt/README.md

 The `db.home.zone.template` file contains the DNS definition for the IPv4 and IPv6 addresses for every device in the system (that needs special firewall rules).
 It assumes the IPv4 subnet is `192.168.115.0/24`.
 That would need to be edited if a different subnet were used for IPv4.
 The `IPV6_PREFIX_64` string pattern will replace the current LAN /64 prefix (as set by the `ipv6-compute-and-configure.sh` script).
 The GENERATED_SERIAL string will be replaced with an increasing serial number based on the current time.

 The `db.reverse.ipv6.arpa.zone.template` file contains the reverse DNS PTR records for the IPv6 IP addresses.
-The PTR records should be updated accordingly whenever a new device is added or an existing one is removed/replaced.
+The PTR records should be updated whenever a new device is added, or an existing one is removed/replaced.
 The GENERATED_SERIAL string will be replaced with an increasing serial number based on the current time.

 The `named.conf.local.template` file contains the names of the zone files to be used with the DNS server.
 This should not need to be changed for most environments, but it does contain a reference to the IPv4 subnet `192.168.115.0/24`.
 If a different subnet is to be used, two strings in the zone `115.168.192.in-addr.arpa` entry.